 Bad Trees Make Bad Seeds

-By developing a comprehensive forest management plan, Timber Works will not only help you generate a financial return from the harvesting of your standing timber, but we will ensure that your woods will be healthier, better-stocked and more capable of additional financial returns in the future.
+By developing a comprehensive forest management plan, Timber Works will not only help you generate a financial return from the harvesting of your standing timber.
+Moreover, we will ensure that your woods will be healthier, better-stocked.
+They will also be more capable of additional financial returns in the future.

-Through properly executing a forest management plan you will be moving your woods towards stocks of high quality trees, faster growing trees and some mast and den trees for wildlife.
-Proper harvesting also spaces trees seed in such a way as to maximize their growth potential.
+Through properly executing a forest management plan you will move your woods towards stocks of high quality trees, faster growing trees.
+There will also be some mast and den trees for wildlife.
+Proper harvesting also spaces trees seed to maximize their growth potential.

 Genetic Culling of Poor Quality Trees

-While it sometimes seems counter-intuitive, our professional forester will mark certain small or low quality trees for removal in keeping with the forest-management objectives outlined above.
-You see, bad trees make bad seeds, so removing these trees, improves the quality of the stand of timber over time.
+While it sometimes seems counter-intuitive, our professional forester will mark certain small or low quality trees for removal.
+This aligns with the forest-management objectives outlined above.
+You see, bad trees make bad seeds, so removing these trees improves the quality of the stand of timber over time.